 We have feedback from one of our readers.
 In his case, the problem seemed to start happening when he switched his home from a standard router to a Mesh system.
 What seemed to fix it for him was switching his device to a different Internet connection, adding the Google account, and then switching back to the home network.
 Do give that a try to see if it solves the problem for you.

-You should be able to use Google apps without getting any more of these errors and problems.
+You should be able to use Google apps without getting any more “There was a problem communicating with Google servers” errors and prompts.

 As you can see, the solutions are presented in their order of difficulty.
 The earlier ones are much easier to implement.
 Do let us know which of these methods worked for you.
 And do not forget to share this tip with your friends and social network.